3dcinetv/M3G-Blender-Exporter/README.md

 - Vertex colors supported but not yet default
 - Shape keys / MorphingMesh planned, not complete
 - Skeletal animation export is functional but still expanding
+- Fog export (v.1.1) is only visible from a Java environment.

 All limitations are documented in code and tracked for future releases.